Flag of Milwaukee: 1975 re-design contest

 Twenty years after Steffan's flag was adopted, it was deemed outdated and too visually complicated.
 In 1975 the city held another contest for a new flag design.
 Lee Tishler, a Milwaukee Public Museum employee, won with a bright yellow swallowtail banner featuring bold symbols of civic life: people, parks, industry and lakefront.
 Although Tishler was awarded the contest's prize of a $100 savings bond in a ceremony at City Hall, his flag was not adopted.

 2001 re-design contest

 In 2001, the Milwaukee Arts Board of the Milwaukee Common Council held a contest to attract designs for a new flag.
 Over 105 designs were submitted, but none met with the approval of the board.
-The board voted unanimously to forwarded five finalists to the Common Council, along with a recommendation that the Common Council reject them all, and Steffan's flag was retained.
+The board voted unanimously to forward five finalists to the Common Council, along with a recommendation that the Common Council reject them all, and Steffan's flag was retained.
 In a 2004 poll conducted by the North American Vexillological Association, the flag of Milwaukee was rated the fourth worst of all major cities in the United States.